IgniteUI/indigo-design-docfx/en/components/radio-group.md

 ## Radio Group

-Use the Radio Group Component Symbol to allow exclusive selection for one item in a group.
+Use the Radio Group Component to allow exclusive selection for one item in a group.
 The items in the group are left aligned and come one after another laid out in a single column.
 The Radio Group is visually identical to the [Ignite UI for Angular Radio Button Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/radio_button.html)

 ### Radio Group Demo